 \subsection{Image Guidance using Textual Inversion}

 In addition to the CLIP image guidance introduced in main paper \cref{sec:clip-guidance}, we also explore using Textual Inversion (TI)~\cite{gal2022image} as an image guidance mechanism.
 Similar to the CLIP guidance, we use a few images $\{x_j\}$ from the target distribution.
-Now, instead of the similarity in a CLIP embedding space, we use the denoising loss between a generated image and one of the target images as in \cite{gal2022image} (see Eq.
-(2)):
+Now, instead of the similarity in the CLIP embedding space, we use the denoising loss between a generated image and one of the target images (see Eq.
+(2) in~\cite{gal2022image}):

 where $\mathcal{E}$ is the VAE~\cite{kingma_auto-encoding_2022} image encoder and $\epsilon_\theta$ is the denoising UNet model from the Stable Diffusion model~\cite{rombach2022high}, and $x_j$ is sampled randomly from the set of available target images.